titoBouzout/WordCount/readme.md

  		Sets the WPM to calculate the Estimated Reading Time for the file.

+ - `whitelist_syntaxes` : []

+		An array of syntax names that WordCount should run on.
+		Example: ["Plain text", "Markdown"]
+		If the array is empty, like it is by default, WordCount will run on any syntax.

 ## Inspiration

  - The main loop inspired by sublimelint https://github.com/lunixbochs/sublimelint